raspberrypilearning/comic-character/en/step_2.md

 ### Control the Slider buttons

-You will use Javascript to control the nav buttons to switch between slides.
+You will use JavaScript to control the nav buttons to switch between slides.

 **TODO** Add explanation about how the slide works